kendemu/gym-ros/README.md

 Using RGB camera for observations, cmd_vel for actions.
 LIDAR, RGB-D sensor support will be on future release.
 Will support Drones, Pepper, and Happy Mini on future release.

+## Supported Types
+1. sensor_msgs/Image <-> 3D tensor numpy array
+2. geometry_msgs/Twist <-> SE(3) numpy array
+3. std_msgs/Bool <-> 0 - 1 fuzzy set value(float)

 ## What you need to support your robot
 1. Define the reward.
 What is your reward?
 On default, I set the reward as the collision.
 When robot collide something, game over.
+Also, you need something to detect the reward.
+If you can't observe the reward, you have to make your algorithm to POMDP.
 2. Make your Agent.
 Make your agent.
 DQN, DQRN, CNN, PID Control, Rule-based AI, etc.....
 OpenAI Gym is just a environment for agent system, it doesn't provide A.I. algorithm.